Our Policies and Approach

 Use of Renewable Energy

-Suntory Group uses 100% renewable energy for electric power purchased at all of its alcohol and non-alcohol manufacturing sites and R&D facilities in Japan, the Americas, and Europe.
-This policy contributes to an annual reduction of approximately 230,000 tons* of GHG emissions.
+Suntory Group uses 100% renewable energy for electric power purchased at all alcohol and non-alcohol manufacturing sites and R&D facilities in Japan, the Americas, and Europe.
+This contributes to an annual reduction of approximately 230,000 tons* of GHG emissions.

-In addition to procured power, we are installing solar panels and introducing biomass boilers as required to generate renewable energy on site.
+In addition to procured power, we are actively installing solar panels and introducing biomass boilers to generate renewable energy in-house.

 -